ingridscience

 Show flipper X-ray and look at their own hand.

-These bones have been cut so you can make prints with them.
+These bones have been cut so you can see inside them.

 How do you think whales talk?